zhb666/ckb-wallet-demo/README.md

 ## Plans

-- [] An error will be reported in the main network transfer
+- [x] An error will be reported in the main network transfer
+- [] Integrated test environment